nferruzzi/electrum-xvg-i2p/README.md

 python setup.py build

-Modify electrum-doged and change python2 to python in the first line
+Modify electrum-xvg and change python2 to python in the first line

 sudo python setup.py install

 then modify the i2ptunnel.config file in the i2p directory and add the following to the end of it:

-tunnel.7.name=dogedsock9000
+tunnel.7.name=xvgsock9000

 tunnel.7.option.i2cp.closeIdleTime=1800000